beejjorgensen/bgnet0/src/bgnet0_part_3600_firewall.md

 side of a firewall, the firewall might prevent that connection depending on how it is configured.

-In this exploration, we'll be speaking conceptually about firewalls, but won't get into any specifics about practical configuration.
+In this chapter, we'll be speaking conceptually about firewalls, but won't get into any specifics about practical configuration.
 There are many implementations of firewalls out there, and they all tend to have different methods of configuration.